 - WAPF Diet — These eaters are strongly influenced by the research of Dr. Weston A Price and his work studying the diets of healthy traditional cultures.
 As with the first two diets, they eliminate all processed industrial foods from their diet including modern refined vegetable & seed oils and refined sugar.
 They emphasize a diet rich in the fat soluble vitamins A, D, E, and K-2 from animal foods raised on pasture or caught in the wild.
 They also emphasize other dietary commonalities among traditional cultures such as the inclusion of bone broth, fermented foods, and organ meats.
 If grains are eaten, they are traditionally prepared.
 And, of course, nuts, seeds, and legumes are all soaked or sprouted prior to eating, too.
 If dairy is eaten, it’s from pasture-raised cows and is as unprocessed as possible (raw non-homogenized milk, raw cheeses & butter, naturally-fermented kefir, yogurt, & buttermilk).

 Among all these groups, you’ll find various subsets of adherents dedicated to healing various digestive and metabolic maladies.
-They may prescribe slightly more stringent dietary rules, such as fewer carbs, more “safe starches,” complete elimination of grains, or healing protocols of probiotics.
+They may prescribe slightly more stringent dietary rules, such as fewer carbs, more “safe starches,” no diet pills that work, complete elimination of grains, or healing protocols of probiotics.

 When I look at these groups, I have a hard time seeing all these so-called differences.
 That’s because each label is a “Big Tent” — a sort of umbrella term that accepts various iterations of the “perfect diet” based on individual biochemistry.